Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Results

+We report two projection exercises: (a) retrospective validation and (b) forward-looking projection.
+Both use the same methodology but differ in reference and projection windows.
+For retrospective validation, $Y_h^\nu$ covers 2017–2021, and for forward projection, it covers 2017–2023 (data for 2016 is excluded as a reference year because the first three months were unavailable).
+In each case, $Y_h^\omega$ consists of the three most recent years within $Y_h^\nu$ to reflect current structural conditions in admissions and site shares.
+The window $Y_h^\nu$ offers a broader set of reference patterns for within-year arrivals and LOS and thus preserves realistic seasonal and intra-annual variability consistent with observed historical behavior.
+For retrospective validation, we set $y_{\min}=2022$ and $y_{\max}=2023$, and for forward projection, we set $y_{\min}=2024$ and $y_{\max}=2030$.

+The projected total births $\tilde{K}_y$ are obtained from the Alberta Interactive Health Data repository \citep{albertadata} for the Calgary Zone.
+According to their documentation, birth projections use (i) female population forecasts and (ii) age-specific fertility rate assumptions. \ref{sec.a1} reports annual admissions, mean LOS per site, and projected births for the Calgary zone from 2022 to 2030.

-In our specification of projected admissions, the elasticity parameter $\eta$ and the structural drift parameter $\psi$ in Eq. \ref{eq:3} are both set to one.
-We assume that NICU admissions are proportional to changes in the number of births.
+In Eq. \ref{eq:3}, we set $\eta=1$ and $\psi=1$, to assume that NICU admissions scale proportionally with births.
 This choice is consistent with the relatively stable admission-to-birth ratios observed in our historical data.
-Setting $\psi = 1$ reflects our choice to treat births as the primary driver of NICU admissions in the current analysis.
-We do not introduce additional structural drift beyond what is already captured through births-driven scaling.
-However, alternative values of $\psi$ could be considered in future scenario analyses to represent persistent shifts in admission practices or referral patterns that are not explained by birth counts alone.
+Setting $\psi=1$ treats births as the primary demand driver and excludes additional structural drift.
+However, alternative $\psi$ values could represent persistent shifts in admission practices or referral patterns that are not explained by birth counts alone.

-Table~\ref{tab:projection2030} reports the projected number of beds required in 2030 for all sites under each strategy.
-Across the proposed strategies, we summarize the distribution of projected bed requirements using medians and IQR range, as well as means and standard deviations.
-The $B_{\text{average}}$ values appear as single fixed numbers without variability, because they are computed from deterministic yearly admission rates $\hat{A}_y$ and mean LOS calculated over $Y_h^\nu$.
-By contrast, the other strategies depend on resampled within-year patterns of arrivals and LOS, which introduce variation across the runs.
+Table~\ref{tab:projection2023} reports projected bed requirements from the retrospective validation exercise.
+We summarize projections using medians and IQR, as well as means and standard deviations.
+The $B_{\text{average}}$ values are fixed, as they depend on deterministic yearly admissions $\hat{A}_y$ and mean LOS over $Y_h^\nu$.
+Other strategies vary due to resampled within-year arrival and LOS patterns.
+We compare these projections with retrospective capacity estimates in Table~\ref{tab:bed_estimates_vs_actual}, which were computed using the full historical time series. .